 SMART Lab

-The SMART Lab from the Department of Sport Management provides research, analytics, and data collection for Sport Management, Recreation, and Tourism organizations.
-Headed by Dr. Wonyoung Kim, the SMART Lab is committed to providing research value to practitioners and applied learning for students.
+The SMART Lab in the Department of Sport & Leadership Studies (SLS) provides research, analytics, and data collection for Sport Management, Recreation, and Tourism organizations.
+Headed by Dr. Wonyoung Kim, the SMART Lab is committed to providing research value through collaborative projects to practitioners and applied learning for students.

-Dr. Kim provides a learning "lab" where students learn to engage with the sport-based research, such as business, performance, and/or web analytics, benefitting members of our sport management, recreation, and tourism communities.
+Dr. Kim and associated SLS faculty members provide a learning "lab" where students learn to engage with the sport-based research, such consumer behavior, tangible/intangible impact, effecitiveness of sponsorship and marketing activities, business analytics, develop managerial stragieis, and/or conducting feasibility studies, benefitting members of our sport management, recreation, and tourism communities.

 Purpose